-Remember, always turn the TQi transmitter on first and off last to avoid damage to your model.
+Remember, always turn the TQ transmitter on first and off last to avoid damage to your model.

+Automatic Fail-Safe

-Automatic Fail-Safe The TQi transmitter and receiver are equipped with an automatic fail-safe system that does not require user programming.
+The TO 2.4GHz transmitter and receiver are equipped with an automatic failsafe system that does not require user programming.
 In the event of signal loss or interference, the throttle will return to neutral and the steering will hold its last commanded position.
-If the fail-safe system activates while you are operating your model, determine the reason for signal loss and resolve the problem before operating your model again.
+If failsafe activates while you are operating your model, determine the reason for signal loss and resolve the problem before operating your model again.

+When rechargeable batteries begin to lose their charge, they will fade much faster than alkaline dry cells.
 Stop immediately at the first sign of weak batteries.
 Never turn the transmitter off when the battery pack is plugged in.
 The model could run out of control.